RealTimeAudioLab/RTAL-CDAD-003-Multi-Channel-Data-Acquisition-and-Audio-Processing-System/README.md

 ## What This Project Demonstrates

-RTAL ISA AnalogLab 12 is more than a home-built ADC/DAC card.
+RTAL ISA Multi Channel Data Aquisition and Audio Processing System is more than a home-built ADC/DAC card.
 It demonstrates a complete early-1990s engineering workflow:

 - analog front-end design,
 - mixed-signal hardware,